mirfan899/sppas/sppas/doc/01_introduction/13_how_to_use.md

 * Signaix: hz
 * Excel/OpenOffice/R: csv

-And it can also import data from:
+And the followings can be imported:

 * ANVIL: anvil
 * Transcriber: trs